taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 ### A traditional bare-metal server installation

-I leave it as an excercise for the reader to perform a bare-metal installation of  Fedora, CentOS, or even RHEL.
+I leave it as an exercise for the reader to perform a bare-metal installation of  Fedora, CentOS, or even RHEL.
 For Fedora, go here - https://getfedora.org/ For CentOS, go here - https://www.centos.org/download/ For Fedora, I recommend the "Server" install.
 You need only a minimum configuration.
 Dependency